LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_0.rst.txt

 they are last loaded.
 Only source files loaded using the ``logtalk_load/1-2`` predicates are reloaded.
-Non-modified files will also be reloaded when there is a change to the compilation mode (i.e. when the files were loaded without explicit ``debug/1`` or ``optimize/1`` flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
-When an included file is modified, this predicate reloads its main file (i.e. the file that contains the ``include/1`` directive).
+Non-modified files will also be reloaded when there is a change to the compilation mode (i.e. when the files were loaded without explicit :ref:`debug <flag_debug>` or :ref:`optimize <flag_optimize>` flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
+When an included file is modified, this predicate reloads its main file (i.e. the file that contains the :ref:`directives_include_1` directive).

 Depending on the back-end Prolog compiler, the shortcut ``{*}`` may be used in alternative.
 Check the adapter files for the availability of